Trail Mix

 In prior articles, we’ve looked at what men’s depression, sometimes called “covert depression,” looks like (here) and where it comes from (here).
 Given that men typically hide their depressed feelings (overt depression) from themselves and others (hence, “covert), it takes a bit of doing for them to come to a place where they seek help.
 Most often, men don’t seek help without a major “wake-up call” in their life.
 This is much like (or the same as) when an addict hits “rock bottom” and admits they are powerless over what’s happening in their life.
 The word “powerless” describes a condition in which few men want to find themselves.
 Let’s take a look at some of the situations that push men into this condition.
 Let’s also look at how to speed things along (a good thing; really!). …

-Dr. Dan is fully booked and is only available to current and former clients.
+Dr. Dan is no longer taking new clients, but remains available to current and former clients.

 To find a therapist with openings in their schedule, you may wish to search the Psychology Today Therapist Directory.
 It enables you to search for people who take your insurance, have relevant specialties, and more.